JavierSegoviaCordoba/kopy/README.md

 ### `copy` or `invoke`

-`copy` and `invoke` create a new instance of your data class with the content you specify.
+`copy` and `invoke` create a new instance of the data class with the content specified.
 There is no difference between both functions.

 ### `set` or `=`